contentful/template-ecommerce-webapp-nextjs/docs/tutorials/contentful-and-the-starter-template.md

 $~$

-## Begin your journey with Contentful and the E-commerce Starter Template
+## Begin your journey with Contentful and the Ecommerce Starter Template

 After reading this document, you will be able to: